 - Novotel Melbourne on Collins – Spacious rooms and the beds get top marks for comfort.
 Each room has a view over the hotel’s glass atrium or down onto Collins Street below.
 Book a stay online | Read reviews of Novotel Melbourne on Collins online

 - Ovolo Laneways – This fairly new hotel has funky artwork, spacious rooms and a free minibar in each room, making it one of the best hotels in Melbourne.
-Book a stay online | Read reviews of Ovolo Laneways online
+Book a stay online with Booking.com | Expedia | Read reviews of Ovolo Laneways online

 Luxury

-- Adelphi Hotel – With only 34 rooms, you can be sure you’ll get first-class attention at one of the funkiest hotels in Melbourne.
+- Adelphi Hotel – One of the funkiest hotels in Melbourne.
+With only 34 rooms, this is the best place to stay in Melbourne for first-class attention.
 The rooftop pool has a see-through bottom so you can spy on the people walking in Flinders Lane below.
 Book a stay online | Read reviews of Adelphi Hotel online

 Where to stay in Melbourne: Fitzroy and Collingwood